apiraino/triagebot/README.md

 To configure the GitHub webhook, point it to the `/github-hook` path of your webserver (by default `http://localhost:8000`), configure the secret you chose in `.env`, set the content type to `application/json` and select all events.

+## Contributors

+Thanks for contributing a patch!
+Please have a look at the [developer](./developer-setup.md) documentation for more details on how the triagebot work and how to setup a local testing environment.

 ## License